Intuition Vs instinct: How to make the best choices

 Our intuition is constantly working to assist us in problem-solving and decision-making.
 By tapping into it, we can make choices more efficiently, accurately, and effectively.

 Instinct is our natural tendency to act in a way that is habitual and automatic.
-It means that our instincts are ways we’ve learned to do things, like a smile or lick our lips, automatically and without thinking.
+Instincts are habits we’ve picked up over time.
+Like smiling or licking our lips, they just happen, without us thinking.

 So, what is the meaning of intuition or being intuitive?